-Child support orders should accurately reflect the financial circumstances of parents and their children and parenting time between both parties.
+Child support orders should accurately reflect the financial circumstances of parents and their children as well as parenting time between both parties.
 It follows that child support orders may need to be modified as a family’s circumstances change.

 A Johns Creek child support modification lawyer can offer valuable advice about how to petition a local family court for an alteration to your current order.
-You can benefit from the experience and knowledge of a dedicated child support attorney when modifying a court order, especially if your kids’ other parent does not agree with you.
+You can benefit from the experience and knowledge of a dedicated child support attorney when modifying a court order, especially if your co-parent does not agree with you.

 Either parent may petition the court to change an existing child support order as long as their circumstances qualify under Official Code of Georgia Annotated §19-6-15(k).
 Procedural rules for child support modifications are no different than in divorce cases.